Mary Phagan [Laws F20]

 She wasn't even supposed to be there.
 April 26 was Confederate Memorial Day, so the factory was closed down and only a few people were in the building (F/T, pp. 4-5).
 As the song says, she went to the factory to collect her pay.

 The body was discovered by night watchman Newt Lee in the early hours of Sunday, April 27, 1913 (Dinnerstein, p.
 1).
 Lee had apparently gone down to the basement to use the "colored" toilet (F/T, p.
 32 -- remember, this was Atlanta in 1913, so the facilities were thoroughly segregated.
 Oney, p.
-21, makes the observation that Lee was born a slave -- whatever that tells us).
+21, says that Lee was born a slave -- whatever that tells us).

 The coroner does not seem to have examined the body fully enough to rule on whether the murderer had engaged in anal rape, checking only for vaginal intercourse -- and even there, the results would prove less than definitive.